cdelst/FitByte/README.md

 My goal is to store as much data as physically possible, and after gathering enough, hopefully create some interesting analysis on my life!
 As of now, I am collecting and storing my heart, steps, distance, calories, stories, and sleep data locally on my computer.
 I plan on adding more as time goes on, and eventually making it completely user-friendly.

+So far I have implemented features that make my everyday logging of data easier, such as a date-last-called feature, as well as a completely functional sync-up-to feature that syncs from the last called date all the way up to the date you enter.

 ## Getting Started

 Recommended with pipenv as an environment manager with python.
 Before use, the user has to make a Fitbit Developer account and get two keys:
 USERID, and USERSECRET

 After getting those, replace the two lines in example_tokens.txt, and rename example_tokens.txt to "tokens.txt" --IMPORTANT

+As of now, you will have to have a file named data with this structure in it in the same file as your script:

+-data
+    -Calories
+    -Distance
+    -Elevation
+    -Heart
+    -Sleep
+    -Steps
+    -SummaryData
+        + ActivitySummary.csv
+        + FoodSummary.csv
+        + SleepSummary.csv

 ### Running